 Next-generation corporate travel

 Changing travel trends combined with the complexity of current travel management leaves a lot of room for improvement.

 When someone requests a trip, it either gets automatically approved based on a customized workflow, or it’s sent to the right person for clearance.
-Rydoo Travel isn’t limited to transport either, pulling hotel from your favorite websites, Booking.com, Expedia and many more listings to make booking your next trip a matter of a few clicks.
+Rydoo Travel isn’t limited to transport either, pulling hotels from your favorite websites, Booking.com, Expedia, and many more listings to make booking your next trip a matter of a few clicks.

 A modern travel platform doesn’t limit itself to the booking process — quite the contrary.

-Throughout your trip, Rydoo Travel is always available on mobile for last-minute adjustments to your itinerary, and proactively gives recommendations if, for example, a flight gets cancelled.
+Throughout your trip, Rydoo Travel is always available on mobile for last-minute adjustments to your itinerary, and proactively gives recommendations if, for example, a flight gets canceled.

 In a lot of ways, the platform feels like a consumer product rather than a corporate solution, focusing on ease of use and tightly integrating many travel options.
 It’s designed to replicate the experience of booking a leisure trip, offering full flexibility in an accessible tool that satisfies anyone on your team — from someone in Business Development to the CFO.

 This new take on corporate travel comes as a response to an interesting trend that has been taking shape in business travel over the last few years.
 Though business travel can feel like a necessary evil, there’s a tiny silver lining — at least you get to see the world.
 It’s just that you don’t have time to actually enjoy it.